René II, Marquis of Elbeuf: Scottish enterprise

 In 1559, Lorraine was hopeful that Elbeuf would soon be able to be sent to Scotland, to support Marie de Guise's regime against the increasing Protestant tenor of the country.
 However the death of Henry II that year, would jeopardise these plans.
 Nevertheless, in December Elbeuf received a commission to go to Scotland as "viceroy", as Marie contemplated resigning the Regency of Scotland and a return to France.
 Poor weather forced his ship back when he tried to travel to the country on 21 December.
 Many of his ships made it through however, and as such Marie was reinforced by 900 men, though the very fact of this was preyed on by her opponents in the country as a foreign occupation.
 Elbeuf meanwhile took up residence in Dieppe, where the Protestant minority which was strong in the town found their worship proscribed for the next several months before departing south in March.

 Elizabeth I on hearing of Elbeuf's appointment as lieutenant in Scotland, decided to act; sending William Wynter to blockade Leith in February 1560, and entering into an alliance with Marie's opponents, the Lords of the Congregation, by the Treaty of Berwick.
-In May, Elbeuf made another attempt to reach Scotland, this time alongside the rehabilitated governor of Normandie the Duke of Bouillon.
+In May, Elbeuf made another attempt to reach Scotland, this time alongside the rehabilitated governor of Normandy the Duke of Bouillon.
 Also in attendance for this second expedition were Aumale and Villebon bailli of Rouen.
 Admiral Coligny came to Le Havre to offer his assistance in preparations.
 All was not well however, François de Coligny d'Andelot refused to embark his men in the ships being prepared at Marseille, and many others followed his example.
 In June peace was made with England, negating the need for the expedition, the peace was largely forced on France by lack of funds and the problems with sailors.